An intranet that works. What content do employees read?

 News is content with a short life cycle

-News is the most common type of content on an intranet, but its lifespan is limited:
+News is the most common type of content on an intranet, but its lifespan is short:

-• After 2 days of publication, the number of visits drops significantly, and after 10 days it is close to zero.
+• After 2 days of publication, visits drop significantly, and after 10 days, they are close to zero.

-• However, news items represent the largest volume of content.
+• However, news items account for the most significant volume of content.

-• Statistically, an employee reads about 4 news items per week.
+• On average, an employee reads about four news items per week.

 How to take advantage of this?